A 13-month-old LlamaIndex bug re-embeds unchanged content

 It queries the lowercase POSIX-style keys that Python’s os.stat() returns for local files: "created", "mtime", "atime".
 Whether a given fsspec backend emits those keys is a decision made independently by each backend’s maintainers, and they have not agreed.

-I read the _info() (or equivalent) of every filesystem maintained under the fsspec GitHub organisation and every built-in implementation shipped in filesystem_spec.
-The split is clean: roughly half of the ecosystem fires today, the other half is masked, and one wrapper depends on what it wraps.
+I read the _info() (or equivalent) of every filesystem maintained under the fsspec GitHub organization and every built-in implementation shipped in filesystem_spec.
+The split is clean.
+Roughly half of the ecosystem fires today, the other half is masked, and one wrapper depends on what it wraps.

 Active today (the bug fires now)